 Sarah Dry is a writer and historian of science.
 Her most recent book, Waters of the World: The Story of the Scientists Who Unravelled the Mysteries of Our Seas, Glaciers and Atmosphere and Made the Planet Whole, is a history of Earth’s climate in six remarkable lives.
 It was selected on Five Books as one of the five best science books of 2019.
 She has also written a biography of Marie Curie and The Newton Papers: The Strange and True Odyssey of Isaac Newton’s Manuscripts.
-She is a trustee of the Science Museum Group.
+She is a trustee of the Oxford Trust.

 Interviews with Sarah Dry

 Saving Us: A Climate Scientist's Case for Hope and Healing in a Divided World

 by Katharine Hayhoe

 Under a White Sky: The Nature of the Future

 Electrify: An Optimist's Playbook for Our Clean Energy Future

 From the power of the individual to effect change to the large-scale government interventions needed, are we close to a tipping point in our efforts to combat climate change?
 Just in time to get up to speed for COP26, here’s a selection of the best climate books of 2021, selected for us by historian of climate science, Sarah Dry.